John Rabe (film): Plot

-Meanwhile, Japanese forces have captured many National Revolutionary Army soldiers during a battle outside of Nanking.
-Nanking is then brutally overrun.
-John Rabe and the international committee however manage to have the Nanking Safety Zone recognized by the Japanese authorities.
+Meanwhile, Japanese forces have captured many National Revolutionary Army soldiers during a battle outside of Nanjing.
+Nanjing is then brutally overrun.
+John Rabe and the international committee however manage to have the Nanjing Safety Zone recognized by the Japanese authorities.
 Hundreds of thousands seek refuge; more than anticipated and overstretching the committee's resources.
 Further atrocities follow, and every member of the committee tries their best to keep these innocent people safe.
 Mme.
 Dupres stoutly refuses to give up the Chinese soldiers hidden in the attic of the Girls College.

 Under all the stress, Dr. Wilson and Rabe become friends, drinking, singing, and playing the piano together.
 The committee celebrates Christmas.
 Some packages have made it to them from the outside world.
 Rabe even gets an unmarked one.
 It is a Gugelhupf cake.
 Rabe faints as he realizes that his wife must have sent him this, his favorite cake, as a secret message that she is safe and well.
 His friends rush to his aid.
 Dr. Wilson discovers that Rabe is diabetic and has run out of insulin.
 The doctor manages then to procure some vital insulin from the Japanese authorities.

 Life, and survival, become more desperate in the new year.
 Rabe offers his last savings to buy supplies.
 As Japanese troops march up to the gates of the zone, Chinese civilians form human shields together with the international committee.
 Japanese tanks are brought into position as well, but before a shot can be fired, the horn of a steamboat signals the return of Western diplomats and journalists.

 The film ends with Rabe making his farewells.
-Carrying a small suitcase, he is escorted by a troupe of Japanese through the ruins of Nanking to the harbor.
+Carrying a small suitcase, he is escorted by a troupe of Japanese through the ruins of Nanjing to the harbour.
 There he is recognized and cheered by the Chinese.
 Finally, he is reunited with his wife on the pier.